ancodia/donegal-bus-routes/README.md

-# Graph-based Rural Bus Route Planning
+# Graph Analytics for Rural Bus Route Planning

 This project can be built as a Docker image so that the included Jupyter notebooks can be inspected and run as follows: